-The ‘Digital Textbook Symposium – a vision for the future of learning,’ organised by Kortext, the UK’s leading provider of digital textbook and learning solutions, brings together education leaders and innovators in technology to discuss a vision for the future of learning.
+The ‘Digital Textbook Symposium - a vision for the future of learning,’ organised by Kortext, the UK’s leading digital learning platform and etextbooks provider, brings together education leaders and innovators in technology to discuss a vision for the future of learning.

 The free event takes places on Thursday 6 October, from 8.30am-5pm, at Zayed University in Dubai.
 The conference is an opportunity for university Vice Chancellors, heads of IT, heads of libraries, lecturers, education, teaching and learning specialists to meet with global experts to share their experiences.

 Speakers will be offering key insights into EdTech advancements and particularly the impact of digital learning content on the learning environment to highlight how it can improve progression and learning outcomes.

 Microsoft will lead a session on how technology can improve productivity in education, Kortext will explore the practicalities of etextbooks while Middlesex University will share its experiences of using learning analytics and the changing role of librarians.

 Speakers include; Nick Bevan, Pro Vice-Chancellor, Director of Library and Student Support at Middlesex University, Majed Akl, Education Devices and Solutions Lead for Microsoft, James Gray, founder of Kortext, Eela Devani, Strategy and Digital Director at Copyright Licensing Agency, Alan Stafford, Campus Sales Manager, Macmillan Education and Dr Somaya Al-Maadeed, Head of Department, College of Engineering, Qatar University.